yecril71pl/cpp-docs.pl-pl/docs/cppcx/wrl/eventsource-class.md

 ### <a name="parameters"></a>Parametry

 *TDelegateInterface*<br/>
-Interfejs do delegata, który reprezentuje program obsługi zdarzeń.
+Interfejs do delegata, który reprezentuje procedurę obsługi zdarzeń.

 ## <a name="members"></a>Elementy członkowskie